dead-water/fibe-conference/location/index.md

 layout: location
 ---

-How to get to the conference
+How to get to the conference:

-You can adapt the design as well as the section shown on the map by copying the `assets/js/main.js` from the theme's repository and editing it.
-See also the subsection [Location / Room Overview](https://github.com/DigitaleGesellschaft/jekyll-theme-conference/#location--room-overview) section of the theme's README file.
+Entry into St John's College Old Divinity School is past the Great Gate down St John's Street with an enterance on All Saints Passage (road around All Saints Garden), Cambridge, CB2 1TP.